-TEST PROCEDURE 6 - ACCELERATOR PEDAL LIMIT SWITCH
+TEST PROCEDURE 5 - ACCELERATOR PEDAL LIMIT SWITCH

-The accelerator pedal limit switch (present on pedal-start vehicles only) is the top switch located in the electrical component box.
+The accelerator pedal limit switch is the top switch located in the electrical component box.
 There is an 18-gauge green wire and an 18-gauge orange wire connected to this limit switch.

 - 1. Disconnect the battery cables as instructed.
 See WARNING "To avoid unintentionally starting..." in General Warning, Section 10, Page 10-1. - 2.
-Check for proper wiring and tight connections.
-See Wiring Diagrams beginning on page 11-6. - 3.
-Set the multimeter to 200 ohms.
-Place the red (+) probe on the common (COM) terminal (green wire) of the limit switch and place the black (-) probe on the normally closed (NC) terminal (orange wire) of the limit switch.

-4. Make sure the battery is disconnected.
+Check for proper wiring and tight connections (Figure 11-1, Page 11-6). - 3.
+Set the multimeter to 200 (ohms).
+Place the red (+) probe on the common (COM) terminal (green wire) of the limit switch and place the black (-) probe on the normally closed (NC) terminal (orange wire) of the limit switch. - 4.
+Make sure the battery is disconnected.
 With the key switch in the OFF position, the Forward/Reverse handle in NEUTRAL, and the accelerator pedal in the UP position, the reading should be no continuity.
 With the accelerator pedal pressed, the reading should be continuity.
 If readings are incorrect, replace the switch.